Congressional committee to hold roundtable with former WFT employees on toxic workplace

 It is considered a first step in the panel’s investigation.
 The scope is expected to expand to the NFL’s handling of the allegations after committee members gather firsthand information about the team’s workplace.

-“For more than twenty years, employees of the Washington Football Team were subjected to sexual harassment, verbal abuse, and other misconduct,” Rep. Carolyn Maloney (D-N.Y.), the committee chair, said in a statement.
+“For more than twenty years, employees of the Washington Football Team were subjected to sexual harassment, verbal abuse, and other misconduct,” Rep. Carolyn B. Maloney (D-N.Y.), the committee chair, said in a statement.
 “It is becoming increasingly clear that not only did the team fail to protect employees, but the NFL went to great lengths to prevent the truth about this toxic work environment from coming to light.
 The NFL’s decision to cover up these abuses raises serious questions about its commitment to setting workplace standards that keep employees safe.”

 In July 2020, the WFT hired attorney Beth Wilkinson to conduct an internal investigation into the allegations raised in The Washington Post.
-The NFL later took over supervision of the probe after a second Post story detailed further allegations, some related to an allegation of improper behavior by owner Daniel Snyder.
+The NFL later took over supervision of the probe after a second Post story detailed further allegations, some related to an allegation of improper behavior by Daniel Snyder.

 The NFL has never publicly disclosed the findings of that investigation but fined the team $10 million while not punishing Snyder personally.
 Tanya Snyder, whom the team had recently named co-CEO, has taken over responsibilities for all day-to-day team operations on an interim basis.

-The 45-member Committee on Oversight and Reform is the investigative arm of the House of Representatives, with broad latitude to probe governmental agencies and private businesses on matters it deems in the public interest.
+The Committee on Oversight and Reform is the investigative arm of the House of Representatives, with broad latitude to probe governmental agencies and private businesses on matters it deems in the public interest.
 Its chair has the authority to convene public hearings on such matters and can issue subpoenas to compel the production of documents and information not willingly provided.

 On October 21, 2021, Maloney and Rep. Raja Krishnamoorthi (D-Ill.) sent a letter to NFL Commissioner Roger Goodell requesting all documents and communications obtained in connection with Wilkinson’s investigation as well as the underlying findings.

-NFL Commissioner Roger Goodell has said the NFL would “be cooperative” with Congress but that it would not disclose documents related to Wilkinson’s work, which presumably include notes on 150 interviews and 650,000 emails, citing the confidentiality promised to those who spoke to Wilkinson’s investigators.
+Goodell has said the NFL would “be cooperative” with Congress but that it would not disclose documents related to Wilkinson’s work, which presumably include notes on 150 interviews and 650,000 emails, citing the confidentiality promised to those who spoke to Wilkinson’s investigators.

 Lawyers Lisa Banks and Debra Katz, who represent roughly 40 female former employees who made allegations, have called the NFL’s rationale for withholding details of the investigation a misrepresentation of their clients’ wishes.
 They sought anonymity solely to prevent retaliation, the lawyers say, but expected a written report.